 In addition to starting a career and earning money while in secondary school, students who successfully complete the program receive:

-- Credit for the Graduation Transitions – 30 hours of work experience graduation requirement
+- Credit for the Career Life Connections – 30 hours of work experience graduation requirement

 - A wider range and scope of job-specific learning experiences than is available at school